List of non-video game media featuring Mario: The Super Mario Bros. Movie (2023)

+The Super Mario Galaxy Movie (2026)

+On March 10, 2024, as part of Mario Day celebrations, Miyamoto and Meledandri officially announced "a new Super Mario Bros. movie", along with a release date of April 3, 2026 in the United States and more dates throughout April for other territories.
+Horvath, Jelenic and Fogel will return as co-directors and screenwriter respectively; Meledandri stated that Illumination's team was in the process of storyboarding and "developing set designs for new environments."

+In October 2024, Keegan-Michael Key teased that the sequel will be "broader in scope" and feature "new folks and old favorites and some folks that [he thinks] are really deep cuts".
+On May 13, 2025, the name of the sequel was revealed as Super Mario World in a press release released by NBCUniversal.
+Later in September 2025, the name was confirmed to be The Super Mario Galaxy Movie.

 Anime

-Amada Anime Series: Super Mario Bros. is a series of three direct-to-video OVAs produced by Studio Junio, licensed by Nintendo, and released on VHS tapes on August 3, 1989, exclusively in Japan.
-The plot of the episodes involve characters from the Mario franchise in the stories of three fairy tales: Momotarō, Issun-bōshi and Snow White.
+Amada Anime Series: Super Mario Bros. is a series of three 15-minute direct-to-video OVAs produced by Studio Junio, licensed by Nintendo, and released by Amada Printing on VHS tapes on August 3, 1989, exclusively in Japan.
+The plot of the episodes involve characters from the Mario franchise in the stories of three folktales: Momotarō, Issun-bōshi and Snow White.
 Its cast includes Miyako Endō (Princess Peach, Kinopio, Morton Koopa Jr., Wendy O. Koopa), Tōru Furuya (Mario), Masaharu Satō (Koopa, Larry Koopa, Iggy Koopa), Naoki Tatsuta (Luigi, Ludwig von Koopa, Roy Koopa, Lemmy Koopa), and Toshiko Sawada (narration).

-The openings for each video used a soundtrack cue from On Golden Pond, namely "New Hampshire Hornpipe".
+The openings for each video used a soundtrack cue from On Golden Pond, namely "New Hampshire Hornpipe". "p:Machinery" by Propaganda and "Snapshot", "Comes and Goes" and "Donna" by Art of Noise were also used.